An0n3m0us/DiscordRPBlender/README.md

 That's fine!
 We can download 2.79 without removing Blender 2.8!

 ##### Linux

-1. Download discordrpblender.py from this repository.

-2. Open discordrpblender.py and paste the client ID on **line 21** (replacing the template ID).

-3. In the terminal, run `uname -i`:
+1. Check whether Linux is 32bit or 64bit by running `uname -i`
-	1. If the output is `x86` then download `Blender2.79-Linux32.zip`
+	1. If the output is `x86` then download `blender-linux-x86.sh`
-	2. If the output is `x86_64` then download `Blender2.79-Linux64.zip`
+	2. If the output is `x86_64` then download `blender-linux-x86_64.sh`

-5. Extract it wherever you want to keep it.

-6. Run it with `blender -P PATH_TO_SCRIPT/discordrpblender.py`
+3. Launch a terminal and go to the directory where you downloaded the file into.

+4. Write `./blender-linux-x86.sh` or `./blender-linux-x86_64.sh` in the terminal.

+Sit back and watch the script download Blender 2.79 then download DiscoIPC!
+Blender 2.79 will be downloaded to `/tmp/blender-2.79b-linux...`.
+You can move the Blender folder to anywhere you like!

+Now to set up `discordrpblender.py` and run it!
+(See chapter "Setting up discordrpblender.py" below)

 ##### Windows
-Do exactly the same as above, but download `Blender2.79-Windows32.zip` or `Blender2.79-Windows64.zip` depending on if your PC is 32bit or 64bit.
-Here's how to check:
+1. From this repository, download `Blender2.79-Windows32.zip` or `Blender2.79-Windows64.zip` depending on if your system is 32bit or 64bit.
+How to check:

 https://www.howtogeek.com/howto/21726/how-do-i-know-if-im-running-32-bit-or-64-bit-windows-answers/

+2. Extract to any directory you prefer.

+Now to set up `discordrpblender.py` and run it!
+(See chapter "Setting up discordrpblender.py" below)
 ##### Mac
-???
+TODO

 ### Blender 2.79 installed
-Even simpler!
+TODO

-# Installation
+# Installation with Python and Pip

-1. Install **discoIPC** by running `pip install discoIPC`.
+1. Install **discoIPC** by running `pip3 install discoIPC`.

 2. Download the Discord app and log in.